dfinity/portal/docs/blog/features/vetkd-primer.md

 There is a crucial point to note about this type of IBE scheme; A central authority derives (decryption) keys.
 As we find ourselves in the blockchain world, naturally we are not keen to work with a trusted third party, so one core goal is to decentralise the key derivation procedure of IBE.

+## VETKD
+Considering that blockchains are very public places where transparency has been a crucial factor in gaining integrity and availability, it has not immediately obvious how one would achieve confidentiality or privacy in a non-competing way.
+This is the mission of VETKD.

 ### The threshold setting
-To deal with this point we need to move into the distributed setting.
-Note that we care most about *decryption* here as we want to protect against one (potentially untrusted, unauthorised, or compromised) party having access to secrets.
-Assuming there is no one trusted party, we distribute trust amongst multiple parties, and require that some *threshold* of them collaborate on shares of the secret key to decrypt.
+To deal with the centralisation point, we need to move into the distributed setting.
+Note that we care most about *decryption* here as we want to protect against one central (potentially untrusted, unauthorised, or compromised) party having access to secrets.
+Assuming there is no one trusted party, we distribute trust amongst multiple parties, and require that some *threshold* of them collaborate on shares of the master secret key.

 How do parties **get shares** of a secret key?
 This is done by leveraging a distributed key generation (DKG) protocol, where a threshold of parties (or nodes) work together to obtain a set of master key shares.
 Assuming no collusion between nodes, at no point does any one node hold the full private key.
 Click around to learn more about [threshold cryptography]( https://en.wikipedia.org/wiki/Threshold_cryptosystem), [DKG](https://en.wikipedia.org/wiki/Distributed_key_generation) and chapter 22 in the [Boneh Shoup book](http://toc.cryptobook.us/).

-## VETKD
-Considering that blockchains are very public places where transparency has been a crucial factor in gaining integrity and availability, it has not immediately obvious how one would achieve confidentiality or privacy in a non-competing way.
-This is the mission of VETKD.
+It’s clear from above that we don't want a centralised key derivation process and this is why we need the **T** for the KD process, but we haven’t mentioned yet anything about **V** and **E**.
+Perhaps this is best highlighted by a scenario.

 ### Syntax
-It’s clear from above that we don't want a centralised key derivation process and this is why we need the **T** for the KD process, but we haven’t mentioned yet anything about **V** and **E**.
-Perhaps this is best highlighted by a scenario too.

 Suppose Alice wants to send an encrypted message (across a public blockchain) to Bob.
 We know that key management is hard, especially in the Web3 setting, so it’s desirable to be able to *derive keys on demand*.
 The scenario runs as follows:

 * Nodes in the network participate in the $\mathsf{DKG protocol}$ to obtain shares of a master secret key ($\mathit{msk}$) and a master public key ($\mathit{mpk}$).
 This results in each node $i$ holding key shares $(\mathit{msk_i, mpk_i})$.